Muscle cell swarm intelligence: Understanding the phase-transition dynamics of muscle remodeling during insect metamorphosis

 Group A02 members

-Daiki Umetsu (Graduate School of Life Sciences, Tohoku University)
+Daiki Umetsu (Graduate School of Science, Osaka University)

 Organisms come in various shapes; however, there should be common principles in the creation of different shapes.
 It remains largely unknown how cellular and molecular behavior that are repeatedly used in various morphogenetic processes are implemented and how these mechanisms are utilized to generate different shapes.
 Using Drosophila as a material, I will combine genetic and molecular biology as well as mathematical approaches to reveal the properties common to cells and characteristic molecular properties that work in apparently different morphogenetic processes.

 - Department of Molecular Biology, Faculty of Science, Saitama University, Saitama B.S. awarded March 2000.